 Most of our church members normally rely on prayer for healing.
 It’s a deeply considered spiritual practice and way of life that has meant a lot to us over the years.
 So we’ve appreciated vaccination exemptions and sought to use them conscientiously and responsibly, when they have been granted.

 On the other hand, our practice isn’t a dogmatic thing.
-Church members are free to make their own choices on all life-decisions, in obedience to the law, including whether or not to vaccinate their children.
+Church members are free to make their own choices on all life-decisions, in obedience to the law, including whether or not to vaccinate.
 These aren’t decisions imposed by their church.

 The public controversy over vaccination has produced strong opinions—and strong divisions—on the competing concerns of public health and toleration of diversity.
 Whatever the right answer may be for any community, Christian Scientists hope that their long experience as a religious minority working in cooperation with society’s majority might point to the possibility of resolutions based on mutual respect and understanding in the best interest of all.